sd-2020-30431/assignment-1-TiberiuAndrei/README.md

-All the requirements have been implemented.
+All requirements have been implemented.